loverdos/aquarium/doc/manual/source/devguide.rst

 Credit Plans
 ^^^^^^^^^^^^

 Credit plans define how user accounts are refilled with credits.
-A credit plan has
+Apart from the usual ``name`` and ``effective`` attributes, a credit plan has an ``at`` attribute (a five-field Cron string) which defines how offen the refilling operation will run and a ``credits`` attribute which defines the number of credits to add to the user's wallet.

 .. code-block:: yaml